 Survey Conducted: Tue, 2009-11-10

-History: In 1997, Jaishri Abichandani founded the South Asian Women’s Creative Collective (SAWCC) to foster a sense of community among South Asian women artists and creative professionals in New York City.
-Fourteen women, who were invited through community-based organizations such as Sakhi for South Asian Women and the South Asian Lesbian and Gay Association (SALGA), attended SAWCC’s first meeting in the offices of the Sister Fund.
+History: In 1997, Jaishri Abichandani founded the South Asian Womxn’s Creative Collective (formerly known as the South Asian Women’s Creative Collective) to foster a sense of community among South Asian womxn artists and creative professionals in New York City.
+Fourteen womxn, who were invited through community-based organizations such as Sakhi for South Asian Women and the South Asian Lesbian and Gay Association (SALGA), attended SAWCC’s first meeting in the offices of the Sister Fund.
 In March 1998, the collective held its first annual fundraiser and art show, “Karma Kollage,” which drew a crowd of over 300.
 Soon, SAWCC, the only New York–based South Asian arts organization at the time, began meeting monthly at the Asian American Writers’ Workshop, providing a space for members to collaborate, network, share their work, and gain exposure.